 All school children have experienced molding clay in school or in the home.
 With our hands we start working the clay until it feels just right to be molded or cut.
 Some of us will start with a round ball of modeler’s clay and cut away unwanted areas or add additional clay pieces depending on the creation.

 Example: A round face is the head of a person.
-We then indent the clay where necessary or add pieces of clay to bring detailed features to the head.
+We then cut away or indent the clay where necessary or add pieces of shaped clay to bring detailed features to the head.
 When completed we then paint our artwork and place it in the kiln for a permanent finish.

 Others may roll the clay in the same way we roll out pastry dough, and then cut the pieces which will be needed.
 The cut pieces are then connected by pinching or pressing the clay pieces together.

-We can create stick figures of gingerbread men or other favorite cartoon or animated characters with the different shapes of cut clay.
+We can create stick figures of gingerbread men or other favorite cartoon or animated characters with different shapes of cut clay.
 A cookie cutter or a sculptor's knife may be used to cut desired shapes.
-Additional pieces of clay are connected by pressing the pieces together with our fingers or using a flat blade tool.
+Additional pieces of clay may be applied by pressing the pieces together with our fingers or using a flat blade tool.